twilio/video-quickstart-objc/README.md

 To get started with the Quickstart application follow these steps:

-1. Open this `ObjCVideoQuickstart.xcworkspace` in Xcode
+1. Open this `VideoQuickStart.xcworkspace` in Xcode

 <img width="700px" src="images/quickstart/xcode-video-quickstart.png"/>